kutshembachauke98-prog/Bright-TV-Viewership-Analysis/README.md

 - Race
 - Identified the top 5 most watched channels (SuperSport Live Events, ICC Cricket World Cup, Channel O, Trace TV, SuperSport Leagues)
 - Analysed viewership trends by time of day
-- Created visualisations using Excel and Canva
+- Created visualisations using Excel and Data Studio(Google Looker)
 - Generated insights and recommendations based on the analysis

-## 4. Tools Used
+## Tools Used
 - Microsoft Excel (pivot tables, charts, data analysis)
 - SQL (Databricks) for data cleaning and transformation
 - Canva for presentation design
+- Data Studio(Google Looker) for the Dashboard

-## 5. Summary of Results
+## Summary of Results
 - Viewership is dominated by male users (87%), with female and unknown users making up a smaller proportion.
 - The majority of viewers fall within the youth and adult age groups, indicating higher engagement among younger audiences.
 - Sports and entertainment channels are the most watched, with SuperSport and major events attracting the highest viewership.